Soccer stakes rise as Nike presses on Adidas' turf

-When Germany faces Portugal at the Euro 2012 football championship on Saturday, another battle is playing out between sponsors Nike Inc and Adidas AG for the top spot in selling gear for the world's most popular sport.
+June 8 When Germany faces Portugal at the Euro 2012 soccer championship on Saturday, another battle is playing out between sponsors Nike Inc and Adidas AG for the top spot in selling gear for the world's most popular sport.

-The Portuguese team's Nike-sponsored red jerseys, set against the white Adidas jerseys worn by Germany, underscore how much headway Nike has made against Adidas, once the dominant brand for all things football.

-Adidas has been associated with football since the German company was founded in 1949.
-Nike, whose roots date back to the 1960s, did not enter the football business until 1994.
+Adidas has been associated with soccer (called football outside North America) since the German company was founded in 1949.
+Nike, whose roots date back to the 1960s, did not enter the soccer business until 1994.
 Two years later, it scored an impressive goal when it signed Brazil's national team to a sponsorship deal.

 "The Brazil deal gave presence and profile.
 It was also a signal of strategic intent," said Simon Chadwick, professor of sports business strategy and marketing at Coventry University Business School in Coventry, England.